brooklynrail/brooklynrail-platform/content/events/2021/06/a-conversation-on-albert-pinkham-ryder.md

 title: A Conversation on Albert Pinkham Ryder
 deck: Featuring William C. Agee, Christina Connett Brophy, Elizabeth Broun, Bill Jensen, and Chris Martin in conversation with Choghakate Kazarian
-summary: "Art historians and curators William C. Agee, Christina Connett Brophy, Elizabeth Broun and artists Bill Jensen and Chris Martin join Rail Editor-at-Large Choghakate Kazarian for a conversation.
-We conclude with a poetry reading. "
+summary: Art historians and curators William C. Agee, Christina Connett Brophy, Elizabeth Broun and artists Bill Jensen and Chris Martin join Rail Editor-at-Large Choghakate Kazarian for a conversation.
+We conclude with a poetry reading by Ali Van.
 people:
   - person: william-c-agee
   - person: christina-connett-brophy